polcak/jsrestrictor/website/content/pages/home.md

       <div>
         <p>If you have any questions or you spotted a bug, the project's <a href="https://pagure.io/JS-Shield/JS-Shield/issues">issue tracker</a> is the place for posting those.
 We especially appreciate feedback, so feel free to use the issue tracker for chiming in.</p>

-Once you install the extension, see the [test page](test/test.html) for the working demo on how the extension can help in restricting JS capabilities.

       </div>
     </article>